 In Germany, you can find around 300 universities (out of which 10 are ranked in the top leading universities worldwide), with over 900 international Master’s degrees to choose from.

-Although in some German cities the cost of living may be higher compared to other cities in Europe in terms of tuition fees, Germany is a very affordable country.
+In some German cities, the cost of living may be higher compared to other cities in Europe.
+However, in terms of tuition fees, Germany is a very affordable country.

-- Average tuition fees in Germany: 0 EUR/year (at public universities)
+- Average tuition fees in Germany: 0 EUR/academic year (at public universities)

-Costs include accommodation, food bills, social activities, and public transportation.
+Costs include accommodation, food, bills, health insurance, social activities, and public transportation.

 4. France – learn in an iconic international destination